 - 5 small group activities

-- Services of an OAT Trip Leader who speaks English and the native language
+- Services of a resident, English-speaking OAT Trip Leader

 - All transfers